ShinSakanami/BetterStorage/README.md

 **Version 0.16.3**

-For Stonehearth Alpha 16 stable 2972.
+For Stonehearth Alpha 16 Release 2972.

 * Added "wool" filter to "Animal Parts" category.
 * Moved "Wool Bundle" to "wool" filter.

 **Version 0.16.2/0.15.2**

-For Stonehearth Alpha 16 develop 2940 and Alpha 15 stable 549.
+For Stonehearth Alpha 16 Release 2940 and Alpha 15 Release 549.

 * Moved "Goblin Honor Tokens" to "gems and trophies".
 * Renamed "flowers" to "herbs" (to be consistent with craft recipes).